Canadian-Wildlife-Federation/abfishpass/README.md

 1-----2------3------4------5------6-------7-------8---->

-Then the stream edge would be split at verticies 2 and 7.
+Then the stream edge would be split at vertices 2 and 7.

 **Script**